luzi82/AIND-Sudoku/README.md

 In each XY / XZ / YZ planes in the 3D boolean table, there are no two "True" value exist in the same row or same col.
-That is "N-Towers problem"  ("something like N-Queens but the pieces are tower").
+That is "N-Rooks problem"  ("something like N-Queens but the pieces are rook").
-Solving those N-Towers problem would finally solve the Sudoku game.
+Solving those N-Rooks problem would finally solve the Sudoku game.

 Other than the XY / XZ / YZ planes, there are 3 special cases to handle.

 Case 1: Square units

-To solve the square units, we transform the 9 unit into 9 N-Tower problems. (w_transform)
+To solve the square units, we transform the 9 unit into 9 N-Rook problems. (w_transform)

 Case 2: Sub group exclusion